xmtp/xmtp-js/README.md

 console.log(conversation.isGroup) // => true when it's a group conversation
 ```

-### Changing the group title
+### Change the group chat title

-A member can send a message with the `GroupChatTitleChanged` content type to indicate a title change:
+Enable a member of a group chat to change the group chat title by sending a message with the `GroupChatTitleChanged` content type:

 ```ts
 import { ContentTypeGroupChatTitleChanged } from '@xmtp/xmtp-js'